 Applying straw or other suitable materials to cover the soil surface to protect against erosion.
-Mulching with seeding helps establish plant cover.
-It can be used on unseeded areas (not concentrated flow areas) to protect against erosion until final grading and shaping can be accomplished.
+Mulching used in conjunction with seeding helps establish plant cover.
+Mulching can be used on unseeded areas (excluding concentrated flow areas) to protect against erosion until final grading and shaping can be accomplished.

-- Remove stumps, roots and other debris from the site before seeding and/or mulching. - Grade area, if needed, to permit the use of equipment for seeding, mulching and maintenance. - Shape area so that it is relatively smooth, and that run-on water is properly managed. - If seeding, follow seeding specifications and apply mulch immediately after seeding. - Spread straw uniformly over the area with a power blower, hydroseeder or by hand at rates recommended for either seeded areas or without seeding.
-When mulching with seeding, about 25% of the ground surface should be visible after mulching is applied.
-When mulching without seeding, 100% of the soil surface should be covered. - Apply mulch at the rates shown in the plan or in Table MU-1 if there is not a plan. - Hydraulic Erosion Control Products (HECPs) as defined by the Erosion Control Technology Council (ECTC) that is used as mulch should be applied using the manufacturer's specified rates and methods.
+- Remove stumps, roots, and other debris from the site before seeding and/or mulching. - Grade area, as needed, to permit the use of equipment for seeding, mulching and maintenance. - Shape area so that it is relatively smooth, and that run-on water is properly managed. - If seeding, follow seeding specifications and apply mulch immediately after seeding. - Spread straw uniformly over the area with a power blower, hydroseeder or by hand application at rates recommended for either seeded areas or without seeding.
+When mulching WITH seeding, about 75% of the soil surface should be covered after mulching is applied.
+When mulching WITHOUT seeding, 100% of the soil surface should be covered. - Apply mulch at the rates shown in the plan or in Table MU-1 if there is not a plan. - Hydraulic Erosion Control Products (HECPs) as defined by the Erosion Control Technology

+Council (ECTC) used for mulching should be applied using the manufacturer's specified rates and methods.